REESELAW BLOG

-5 Common Physical Custody Mistakes
+5 Common Physical Custody Practices

 When it comes to a change in family relationships and new custodial arrangements, the transition and implementation can get bitter and divisive.
 Some of this is a natural byproduct of change, but other issues arise because the underlying relationships were negative already.
 To lessen the impact of these factors, parents and other custodians need to be careful to avoid some critical mistakes that add to the challenge.